rgparkins/rgparkins.graphql-aspire.example/readme.md

-Here’s a polished **README.md** you can drop straight into your GitHub repo for the complex .NET Aspire GraphQL project we just built.
-It explains setup, running, and usage with clear sections.

----

 # GraphQL Aspire Demo

 This project is a **.NET 9 Aspire application** demonstrating a **GraphQL API** using [Hot Chocolate](https://chillicream.com/docs/hotchocolate/).
 It includes features such as queries with paging/filtering/sorting, mutations with validation, subscriptions, and in-memory data storage with seed data.